TheWinczi/AI_Map_Recognition/README.md

 3. Data is truly used to analyze employee movements.
-They are not made up or designed only for machine learning, which makes it difficult to use them for this purpose
+They are not made up or designed only for machine learning, which makes it difficult to use them for this purpose.

 4. The data consists of slightly more than 28,000 records